tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 3. Student Do: Out of Sorts (15 min)

 In this activity, students will extract data for a single ticker from [Google Sheets](https://docs.google.com/spreadsheets/) via the in-built Google Finance function and calculate daily returns for the year 2019.
-The data will then be sorted in descending order to identify the top 5 performing days for returns.
+The data will then be sorted in descending order to identify the top five performing days for returns.

 **File:** [out_of_sorts.ipynb](Activities/03-Stu_Sorting/Unsolved/out_of_sorts.ipynb)